juju-solutions/vergit/README.rst

 There are several different formats which can be used:

-* **long** Always include the git revision info. which is one commit newer than the 1.0.0 release.
+* **long** Always include the git revision info.
 * **short** Never include the git revision info, only the release version.
 * **default** Uses the long format if on a pre-release or there are commits after the release, otherwise the short format.